AhsanAyub/malicious_domains_dga_detection/Dataset/glossary.md

 ```

 ### Master Dataset
-There is a csv file, `master_dataset.csv` that has got all the combined records from every file.
+There is a csv file, `master_dataset.csv` that has got the combined records from every file.